ecbypi/besko/README.md

 ## Why is this here?

-I decided to put this here as an example of a non-standard Rails app to demo some common and uncommon functionality/practices like:
+I decided to put this here as a non-blog example Rails app to demo some common and uncommon functionality/practices found in Rails apps:

-* Backbone
+* Backbone (to be implemented).
-* Authententication using Touchstone (MIT's internal deployment Shibboleth) headers (mostly configured via Apache)
+* Authententication using Touchstone (MIT's internal deployment Shibboleth) headers (mostly configured via Apache) (to be implemented, but working on existing production).
-* Authentication via LDAP (still considering)
-* Cucumber/Rspec to drive development
+* Cucumber/Rspec to drive development.
+* Paperclip integration (for posters and pictures from dorm events) (in progress).
+* Tool rental management for the dorm shop (in progress).
-* More as time passes and integrate more for the dorm's benefit
+* More as time passes and integrate more for the dorm's benefit.

 Anyone intersted in Rails can take a peek and hopefully learn something (or help me learn something).

+## Still in deep progress

+A lot of this is still under development so what's here isn't much yet.